-NOTE: Before performing the following steps, make sure the fuel system has been prepared for storage.
+NOTE: Make sure the fuel system has been prepared for storage.
 Refer to Fuel System, preceeding.

-- Remove the spark plugs and add approximately 30 ml (1 oz.) of engine oil into each spark plug hole.
+- 1. Remove the spark plugs and add approximately 30 ml (1 oz.)of engine oil into each spark plug hole.
 Rotate the flywheel manually several times to distribute the oil in the cylinders.
 Reinstall spark plugs. - Remove the water separating fuel filter and empty contents in a suitable container.
 Refer to Maintenance section for removal and installation of filter.
 Replace fuel filter annually, every 100 hours of operation, or if large amount of fuel contamination is present.